joshayoung/joshayoung_website/src/content/2021-10-15-what-should-i-test.md

 ---
 title: What Should I Test
 description: When testing code, which portions should be tested and why.
+This post outlines those concepts along with a lot of resources for additional reading.
 date: 2021-10-15
 path: /what-should-i-test
 tags: ["testing"]